Cross-amputation

 Cross-amputation (قطع من خلاف) is a form of punitive judicial limb amputation and one of the Hudud punishments prescribed under Islamic jurisprudence (Sharia law).
-It involves cutting off the right hand and left foot of the alleged transgressor.
-The scriptural authority for the double amputation procedure is in the Quran (surah 5: 33-34) which stipulates:
+It involves removing diagonally opposite limbs from the alleged transgressor, typically the right hand and left foot.
+The scriptural authority for the double amputation procedure is in the Quran (surah 5: 33 and 38), which stipulates: